List of compositions by Ennio Morricone: Advertising campaigns

 Since 1984, Ennio Morricone composed original background music to several advertising campaigns.
 Most of the commercials were directed by Giuseppe Tornatore.

 Selected films with music by Morricone

-Classic (absolute) music
+Classical (absolute) music

 Ennio Morricone's classical compositions include over 15 piano concertos, a trumpet concerto, 30 symphonic pieces, choral music, one opera and one mass.
 His first classical pieces date back to the late forties.